 Just to be clear, there is certainly no one entrance to Brooklyn Bridge Park.
-You can literally enter the park from all different streets that lead up to the greenway.
+You can enter the park from several different streets that lead up to the greenway.

 However, if you are trying to walk the entirety of the park, you will either want to start from Pier 6 in the south or from John Street Park in the north.

 Pier 6 Entrance: There is a clear entryway to the park located at the corner of Atlantic Avenue and Bridge Park Drive, which will take you directly towards Pier 6.